t-sagara/PortableTab/docs/overview.rst

 - Rows can only be retrieved at their specified position.
 - Updating records in a serialized file is possible but very slow.
 - It is not possible to insert rows in the middle of a serialized file.
-- *PortableTab* does not have any data frame functions such as searching, index generation, or sorting.

 Comparison with others
 ----------------------